 Candidates who obtain the National Diploma in EETDP (NQF Level 5) will be able to register for an education qualification at level 6 on the NQF.
 The level 6 qualification will give them access to higher qualifications in the field of education, which in turn may open access to the Educators in Schooling sub-field.

 The Approach to Learning Used in this Qualifications

 1. Learning Strategy

 Contact Sessions.
-Contact hours to facilitate the generic training comprise 265 hours of contact time which includes formative assessment sessions and learner observations, and 195 hours PoE support in various form, from electronic to face to face sessions.
-Activities for workplace experience were completed local, schools, environmental centres and place of work
+Contact hours to facilitate the generic training comprise 265 hours of contact time which includes formative assessment sessions and learner observations, and 195 hours of PoE support in various forms, from electronic to face-to-face sessions.
+Activities for workplace experience to be completed at local schools, environmental centres and other workplaces relevant to implement action projects.